ASSERT-game/2048/README.md

 ## TimeLog: Thu Jul 23 02:36:05 PDT 2020
 	Play testing!
 But also then found a bug, will rewrite the update function to be robust...

+## TimeLog: Thu Jul 23 21:40:08 PDT 2020
+	Back at it now, give me a few seconds to git push and fix that bug from earlier...